All photos by Darren Kirby.

 I can literally throw a rock at Elanora from my house.
 I moved up to the Goldy when I was eighteen and they started building Elanora Bowl about six months later.
 At that point, I was probably still skating more street stuff, but once that thing was built, and it was right there we’d just skate it every day.
 It changed the way I skate for sure.

 I notice you’re skating a bunch of street for this SBA video part.
 How’d that come about?

 I just wanted to balance the part out instead of being all transition.
 All the stuff I’ve had come out lately is just all transition so I wanted to go back to like when I was younger and only skated street.

 How does filming street and tranny stuff differ?

 Street skating is so different to transition skating.
 For me, with transition skating, I’m so used to running out of everything and because that doesn’t worry me I can get away with trying something in a bowl for a long time, whereas with street skating it terrifies me.
 It’s so scary to jump down a rail or a gap so I want to do it straight away because I don’t want to be trying that stuff a thousand times.

 by Morgan Campbell

-At time of press Jack is living in SF where he received a pretty radical welcome bonus in the form of winning the FTC “For the Cash” contest in front of (and ahead of) some serious skateboard royalty.
-In the same month he drops his debut video part with the support of SbA and Hurley.
+At the time of press, Jack is living in SF where he received a pretty radical welcome bonus in the form of winning the FTC “For the Cash” contest in front of (and ahead of) some serious skateboard royalty.
+In the same month, he drops his debut video part with the support of SBA and Hurley.
 The project headed up by Riley Blakeway lit the internet on fire the instant it was flicked live.
-Having already raised some of the heaviest eyebrows in the industry and being an all around good human means Mr Fardell is here to stay and is bound to inspire for generations to come.
+Having already raised some of the heaviest eyebrows in the industry and being an all-around good human means Mr. Fardell is here to stay and is bound to inspire for generations to come.